LegalShield/architecture/README.md

 - Feature tests plus unit tests should amount to a very thorough run through of essentially every piece of code you've added - if you have code that hasn't been tested indirectly through the feature test or directly through a unit test, you should patch that hole or see if that code is even necessary (testing helps point out extraneous code/ways to make code more efficient).

 ##General Git Strategy:
+- Make sure you have your SSH certificates setup so you're not entering passwords each time you run a command: https://help.github.com/articles/generating-ssh-keys/
+- To checkout an existing repository use git clone Your-Repo-URL.
+You can find this url in the github page for this repository.
+Use the SSH url if you want to use SSH or the HTTPS if you want to use your username & password.
 - Before beginning any work, make sure you are on the master branch and up to date by doing `git pull`
 - Push a new branch remotely to start your new feature/piece of work: `git push origin master:your-branch-name` (this will create a new remote branch based off of master)
 - Checkout your new branch: `git checkout your-branch-name`